minhdang2803/Self-learning-Flutter/README.md

 ## 4.1  Dynamically calculating the height size of each Widget in Flutter

-We can use the MediaQuery.of(context).size.height * percent to calculate the height for each widgets.
+We can use the MediaQuery.of(context).size.height * percentage of the current wrapper widget to calculate the height for each widgets.
 For an example here:

 - The height for **ChartBar Widget** takes 40% of the screen
 - The **Transactions' List** widget take 60% of the height for whole the screen